wh-alice/mig_sql/asql/advanced-analytics/r-services/upgrade-and-installation-faq-sql-server-r-services.md

 It is important that you uninstall previous versions of [!INCLUDE[rsql_productname](../../advanced-analytics/r-services/includes/rsql-productname-md.md)] and its related R components in the correct order, particularly if you installed any of the pre-reelease versions.

-### 1. Run script to deregister Windows user group and components before uninstalling previous components
+### Step 1.
+Run script to deregister Windows user group and components before uninstalling previous components
 If you installed a pre-release version of [!INCLUDE[rsql_productname](../../advanced-analytics/r-services/includes/rsql-productname-md.md)], you must first run run the script `RegisteREext.exe` with the `/uninstall` argument.

 By doing so, you deregister old components and remove the Windows user group associated with Launchpad.
 If you do not do this, you will be unable to create the Windows user group required for any new instances that you install.